 The panel, which was moderated by actress Amber Tamblyn and featured co-stars from the cast, revealed my suspicion to be kind of true, but with another ripple: Jon Glaser Loves Gear is actually cut from the same cloth as something like Curb Your Enthusiasm, where Glaser plays an obnoxious, alternate reality version of himself.
 Various times throughout the panel, Glaser counted down the crowd on a chant of “GEAAAAAR,” which becomes a regular refrain in the show.
-Glaser, Brooklyn resident John Hodgman, and the rest of the cast provided insight into the show and its debut on October 26th—including clips, answering audience questions, and providing all in attendance with some nice GEAR: a foot massage ball.
+Glaser, the venerable John Hodgman, and the rest of the cast provided insight into the show and its debut on October 26th—including clips, answering audience questions, and providing all in attendance with some nice GEAR: a foot massage ball.

 If there was one thing I wanted to get out of Comic Con, it was going to be attending the Stranger Things panel.
 Much of my Thursday was spent asking around, digging deep into what time I would have to arrive on Friday morning to assure my place in the Netflix hit’s 11:00 AM main stage event.
 Eventually, I was told to arrive at 8:00; early, sure, but I was committed.
 So after missing my 6:15 and 6:30 alarms Friday morning, I threw myself out of bed at 7:00, eventually rushing and arriving to the Javits center at 8:00 sharp only to be turned away until 9:00 by gate security. *shrug emoji* Luckily, when 9:00 came, I was still able to run downstairs to check in for the 11:00 panel, where I secured my spot, and waited for two hours among other fans.